 - Pin the top two fabric squares right sides together.
 Pin the bottom two fabric squares right sides together.

 - Stitch both square pairs together, using a ¼” seam allowance.
-Press seams open.
+Press the seam allowances open.

 - Pin the two sewn pairs, right sides together.
 Be very careful to match the seams of your two pieces.
 This will insure the center points of your squares meet neatly in the middle.

 - Stitch together, using a ¼” seam allowance.
-Press seam open.
+Press the seam allowance open.

 - Pin heart template onto your four square sewn piece, aligning the lines of the template with the seam lines.

 - Repeat this process for however many patchwork fronts you are making.
 Then, cut out a matching number of heart shapes from the linen fabric for the back of the sachets.
 We made four sachets.